-A major redevelopment of Blackbird Leys campus of the City of Oxford College is currently being designed with consideration scheduled to commence early in 2015.
-The plan will see the creation of the Oxfordshire Technology and Innovation Centre.
+A major redevelopment of Blackbird Leys campus of the City of Oxford College is currently in progress.
+The project will see the creation of the Oxfordshire Technology and innovation Centre.
+Phase 1 will be complete in March 2016 and it will be fully operational in September 2016.

-The Group is lead sponsor of UTC Oxfordshire, a technical academy in Didcot.
-Major works have got underway at the site.
-The new campus is due to open in September 2015.
+The Group is lead sponsor of the Bicester Technical Studio in Bicester.
+Major works are underway at the site and the new campus is due to open in September 2016.